 High profile, 20 some odd cases argued before the U.S. Supreme Court.

-What are Barr and what is Barr and Durham signaling in their statements this week?
+What is Barr and Durham signaling in their statements this week?

-That they're doing a comprehensive investigation that goes beyond the scope of what the inspector general had authority to conduct and capability to do uh to conduct.
+That they're doing a comprehensive investigation that goes beyond the scope of what the Inspector General had authority to conduct and capability to conduct.

-I think there's gonna be a lot of accountability.
+I think there's going to be a lot of accountability.

 Well, I think there needs to be.